 The History Of The Monaco Grand Prix

 Ever since 1929, the best drivers in the world have been gathering on the prestigious coast of Monaco to attend one of the greatest races of all time.
-Unlike most Formula One races, the Monaco Grand Prix is reserved only for the most dedicated of fans that don’t mind spending some extra money to see their favourite drivers conquer the Circuit de Monaco.
+Unlike most Formula One races, the Monaco Grand Prix is reserved only for the most dedicated of fans who don’t mind spending some extra money to see their favourite drivers conquer the Circuit de Monaco.

 The Beginnings

-Monaco Grand Prix is one of the oldest racing events in Europe.
+The Monaco Grand Prix is one of the oldest racing events in Europe.
 It was first organized by Antony Noghès in 1929.
 At the time, Noghès was the president of the ACM, so he worked towards improving motor racing in Monaco, so he managed to organize Rallye Automobile Monte Carlo.
 However, this was considered to be a local competition, and Noghès aimed towards an international event.

 Therefore, in 1928, Noghès contacted the international governing body for this type of race, to give him permission to make his competition into a national event.
 Unfortunately, they refused to accommodate this request, as there was a low number of motorsport competitions held in Monaco.
 The race would heavily rely on roads that are going through other European countries, so in order to change this, a new plan was hatched.